 Dungeons & Dragons Resources

 • Character Picker – designed to help new D&D players make the big decisions for their first character.
-It doesn’t assume any prior knowledge, or get into rules stuff; instead it gives some pointers on choosing a race and class, and some general advice useful when making a character.
-It only uses options and information available in the Player’s Handbook, but that’s probably a good way to start if you’ve never played before.
+It doesn’t assume any prior knowledge, or get into rules stuff; instead it gives some pointers on basic character choices, and some general character creation advice.
+Based on the 2014 edition of the Player’s Handbook, so some of the options available differ from those in the 2024 edition of the same book, but it should still be useful.
 Made using Twine.

-• Basic cheat sheet – this covers the basic rules you need all the time when playing, all on one A4 page.
-Includes important basic terms, rules for the most common dice rolls, and a visual guide to the different sizes of dice.
+• Basic cheat sheet – the basic rules you need while playing, all on one A4 page for easy reference.
+Includes important terms, common dice rolls, and a visual guide to dice.
+Based on the 2014 edition, but mostly compatible with the revised 2024 rules.
 (PDF, 1 A4 page, 298 Kb; version 1.3, updated April 2023)

-• Combat reference – a summary of the D&D combat rules, including how turns work, the types of actions you can take, a list of the combat actions available to all characters, and the rules for injury, healing and death.
+• Combat reference – a summary of D&D combat rules: how turns work, available combat actions, and the rules for injury, healing and death.
+Based on the 2014 edition, but mostly compatible with the revised 2024 rules.
 (PDF, 2 A4 pages, 93 Kb; version 1.4, added October 2019)

-• DM tips – some tips for first-time Dungeon Masters, applicable to most other roleplaying games as well.
-Includes some general advice, tips for using and interpreting dice rolls, some notes on running combat, and resolving problems with your players.
+• DM tips – some tips for first-time Dungeon Masters, also applicable to most other roleplaying games.
+Includes general advice, plus tips for using and interpreting dice rolls, running combat, and resolving problems with your players.
+Compatible with the 2024 rules.
 (PDF, 2 A4 pages, 90 Kb; version 1.0, added April 2023)

-If you’re looking for the official free rules, there are a few flavours:
+If you’re looking for the official rules, there are a few versions available for free:

-• PDF System Reference Document (SRD) – this 400-page document is meant as a reference for people making their own Dungeons & Dragons books.
-It includes many more classes, spells, monsters etc than the Basic Rules, but isn’t organised in as friendly a way (you’ll want a PDF reader with good search and bookmarking functions).
-If you’re using the PDFs to get started, the Basic Rules are easier to use, but you could add in specific sections from the SRD for any extras you want (e.g. particular classes or spells).
-The latest version is 5.1, from January 2023, so it is up-to-date with rules changes, and has also been released under a Creative Commons license, which means you can make your own stuff with it and even sell that stuff, so long as you provide the proper attribution.
+• PDF System Reference Document 5.1 (SRD) – this 400-page document, based on the 2014 rules, is intended as a reference for people making their own Dungeons & Dragons books.
+It includes many more classes, spells, monsters and other items than the Basic or Free Rules, but isn’t organised in as friendly a way (you’ll want a PDF reader with good search and bookmarking functions).
+It’s available under a Creative Commons license, which means you can make your own books and adventures based on these rules, and even sell them, so long as you provide the proper attribution (though read the guidelines – there are many trademarked terms you’re not allowed to use).
+An updated SRD for the 2024 rules is expected in 2025.

 Player Safety Resources